 What is Google Analytics?

-Define Google Analytics – this is a common question that you have to know when beginning this Google Analytics blog.
-Google Analytics is a widely used tool that helps you track your blogs, websites, social media, etc. and generate extensive reports based on thorough analysis.
-It contains all of the details – everything from the traffic information, acquisition rate, customer behavior, customer conversions to what not!
+Define Google Analytics – this is a common question that you have to know before starting this Google Analytics blog.
+Google Analytics is a widely used tool that helps you track your blogs, websites, social media, etc., and generate extensive reports based on thorough analysis.
+It contains all the details; from the traffic information, acquisition rate, customer behavior, customer conversions to what not!

-It is regarded as a one-stop tool because it provides the most amount of metrics and data compared to other analytics tools out there.
+It is regarded as a one-stop tool because it provides the maximum amount of metrics and data compared to other analytics tools out there.

 Check out our Google Analytics basics video tutorial on YouTube designed especially for beginners:

-Following are some of the most used terms in Google Analytics for website:
+Following are some of the most used terms in Google Analytics for websites:

 Sessions refer to the quantity of time a user is engaged in your application or the website.